-7.11 RX Time slot
+7.11 RX TS

-The DB25-D is based on TDMA technology and can divide a 12.5kHz channel into two alternate time slots.
+)ddiiv The DB25-D is based on TDMA technology and can divide a 12.5kHz channel into two alternate time slots.

 When operating a digital repeater or duplex-hotspot with the DB25-D, normally the digital repeater does have a TX-frequency different to its RX-frequency and uses DMR Tier 2 for transmission.
-DMR Tier 2 makes uses of the time slot technique, allowing two separate information channels to be transmitted using the very same physical et u. channel.
-Normally the time slots for TX and RX have to be set to the very same time or 2. slot, either 1 or 2.
+DMR Tier 2 makes uses of the time slot technique, allowing two separate information channels to be transmitted using the very same physical channel.
+Normally the time slots (TS) for TX and RX have to be set to the very same time slot, either 1 or 2.

 Whereas, when operating a simplex station (such as a simplex hotspot), normally, DMR Tier 1 is in place.
-DMR Tier 1 one does not make use of those timeslots.
+DMR Tier 1 does not make use of those timeslots.

-Whenever TX-frequency and RX-frequency are identical (which is the case in simplex mode), a third option 'On' (for direct simplex mode) becomes available for such loddity channel.
+Whenever TX-frequency and RX-frequency are identical (which is the case in simplex mode), a third option 'On' (for direct simplex mode) becomes available for such channel.

-Options: Use DMR Tier 2, time slot 1 for RX Slot 1
+Options: Slot 1 Use DMR Tier 2, time slot 1 for RX

-Slot 2 Use DMR Tier 2, time slot 1 for RX
+Use DMR Tier 2, time slot 2 for RX Slot 2